-Please call the office where you would like to be treated for the most up-to-date pricing on the services you may require.
-Most major insurance plans including Medicare, cover hemorrhoid banding, anal fissure treatment and colorectal cancer screening.
+Please call our office for the most up-to-date pricing on the services you may require.
+Medicare and most major insurance plans cover hemorrhoid banding, anal fissure treatment, and colorectal cancer screening.

 No. Hemorrhoids do not increase your risk of developing colorectal cancer.
-But since both conditions can produce rectal bleedingas a symptom, it’s important to determine whether cancer may also be present.
-Because of this fact, further diagnostic procedures, such as flexible sigmoidoscopy or colonoscopy may be recommended.
+But since both conditions can cause rectal bleeding, it’s important to determine whether cancer may also be present.
+Because of this fact, further diagnostic procedures, such as flexible sigmoidoscopy or colonoscopy, may be recommended.
 Research shows that up to 2.3% of patients with bleeding hemorrhoids may also have colorectal cancer.

-Most major insurance plans including Medicare, cover hemorrhoid banding, anal fissure treatment and colorectal cancer screening.
-However, as insurance coverage varies, please call the office where you would like to be treated, for assistance with your specific policy.
+Medicare and most major insurance plans cover hemorrhoid banding, anal fissure treatment, and colorectal cancer screening.
+However, as insurance coverage varies, please call our office for assistance with your specific policy.

 Rubber band ligation is the most frequently used non-surgical treatment for hemorrhoids in the world.
 However, not all banding procedures are the same.
 Unlike traditional banding techniques that use a metal-toothed clamp to grasp the tissue, we use a gentle suction device, reducing the risk of pain and bleeding.